-Sure, Joseph probably should kept the matter between himself and Yahveh.
-But these two dreams would serve as prophetic announcements of Yah's faithfulness to Joseph.
+Sure, Joseph probably should have kept the matter between himself and Yahveh, but we will see that these two dreams will serve as prophetic announcements of Yah's faithfulness to Joseph.
+Take note of the number eleven in verse 9.